Rev. Mark E. Fowler, Chief Executive Officer

 As an attorney, Ms. Dubensky served as a National Consultant for the Council of Jewish Federations (now Jewish Federations of North America).
 She also created the Legal Department at the United Jewish Appeal-Federation of Jewish Philanthropies of New York, where she served as General Counsel for over a decade.
 Ms. Dubensky began her legal career with the law firm of Botein Hays Sklar and Herzberg, and holds her J.D. from New York University School of Law, and has a Master’s degree in American History from Adelphi University.

-Chloe Aldridge is the Executive Office Coordinator at Tanenbaum.
+Chloe Aldridge is the Chief of Staff at Tanenbaum.
 She received her MPhil in International Peace Studies (’18) from Trinity College Dublin and her BA in International Relations and Global Studies (’12) with a focus in the MENA region from The University of Texas at Austin.
 Chloe’s graduate school research centered on the use of mass surveillance by the U.S. government against Muslims and those of MENA heritage.
 Since 2012, Chloe has interned in various capacities at NGOs in three countries: The Integration Centre (Ireland), Korean Sharing Movement (South Korea), and Lebanon Support (Lebanon).
 Most notably, she has contributed to support programs for refugees and asylees in Ireland, to the development of legislation for aid to North Korea following South Korean President Moon’s inauguration, and to Lebanon Support’s Conflict Analysis Mapping project and Civil Society Incubator program.

 Judith Banki, Senior Advisor, Interreligious Affairs